Aswaic/Project1/README.md

 - Average CF score and click rate

 ### 4. **Segmented ranking models**
-I split users into:
+We split users into:
 - **Cold users:** fewer than 10 interactions
 - **Heavy users:** 10+ interactions

 A separate **XGBoost ranker** model is trained for each segment using pairwise ranking (`rank:pairwise`).

 ### 5. **Model tuning**
-I tuned hyperparameters on cold users with grid search:
+We tuned hyperparameters on cold users with grid search:
 - `n_estimators`: 100, 200
 - `max_depth`: 3, 5
 - `learning_rate`: 0.05, 0.1